nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 #### Proposed Implementation

 The proposed undo/redo mechanism is facilitated by `VersionedCampusConnect`.
-It extends `CampusConnect` with an undo/redo history, stored internally as an `CampusConnectStateList` and `currentStatePointer`.
+It extends `CampusConnect` with an undo/redo history, stored internally as an `histort` and `future`.
 Additionally, it implements the following operations:

+* `VersionedCampusConnect#saveCurrentData()` — Saves the current address book state in its future.
-* `VersionedCampusConnect#commit()` — Saves the current address book state in its history.
+*  `VersionedCampusConnect#saveOldData()` — Saves the current address book state in its history.
-* `VersionedCampusConnect#undo()` — Restores the previous address book state from its history.
+* `VersionedCampusConnect#extractOldData()` — Restores the previous address book state from its history.
-* `VersionedCampusConnect#redo()` — Restores a previously undone address book state from its history.
+* `VersionedCampusConnect#extractUndoneData()` — Restores a previously undone address book state from its history.

-These operations are exposed in the `Model` interface as `Model#commitCampusConnect()`, `Model#undoCampusConnect()` and `Model#redoCampusConnect()` respectively.
+These operations are exposed in the `Model` interface as `Model#saveCurrentCampusConnect()`, `Model#undoCampusConnect()` and `Model#redoCampusConnect()` respectively.

 Given below is an example usage scenario and how the undo/redo mechanism behaves at each step.

 Step 1.
 The user launches the application for the first time.
-The `VersionedCampusConnect` will be initialized with the initial CampusConnect state, and the `currentStatePointer` pointing to that single address book state.
+The `VersionedCampusConnect` will be initialized with two stacks.

 <puml src="diagrams/UndoRedoState0.puml" alt="UndoRedoState0" />

 Step 2.
 The user executes `delete 5` command to delete the 5th person in the address book.
-The `delete` command calls `Model#commitCampusConnect()`, causing the modified state of the address book after the `delete 5` command executes to be saved in the `campusConnectStateList`, and the `currentStatePointer` is shifted to the newly inserted address book state.
+The `delete` command calls `Model#saveCurrentCampusConnect()`, causing the modified state of the CampusConnect after the `delete 5` command executes to be displayed and the old state of CampusConnect to be saved to the history.

 <puml src="diagrams/UndoRedoState1.puml" alt="UndoRedoState1" />

 Step 3.
 The user executes `add n/David …​` to add a new person.
-The `add` command also calls `Model#commitCampusConnect()`, causing another modified address book state to be saved into the `campusConnectStateList`.
+The `add` command also calls `Model#saveCurrentCampusConnect()`, causing the modified state of the CampusConnect after the `delete 5` command executes to be displayed and the old state of CampusConnect to be saved to the history.

 <puml src="diagrams/UndoRedoState2.puml" alt="UndoRedoState2" />

 <box type="info" seamless>

-**Note:** If a command fails its execution, it will not call `Model#commitCampusConnect()`, so the CampusConnect state will not be saved into the `campusConnectStateList`.
+**Note:** If a command fails its execution, it will call `Model#undoCampusConnect()`, so the CampusConnect state will not be saved into the `history`.

 </box>

 Step 4.
 The user now decides that adding the person was a mistake, and decides to undo that action by executing the `undo` command.
-The `undo` command will call `Model#undoCampusConnect()`, which will shift the `currentStatePointer` once to the left, pointing it to the previous address book state, and restores the address book to that state.
+The `undo` command will call `Model#undoCampusConnect()`, which will save the current CampusConnect state into `future` and pop the latest saved CampusConnect state from the `history`.

 <puml src="diagrams/UndoRedoState3.puml" alt="UndoRedoState3" />

 <box type="info" seamless>

-**Note:** If the `currentStatePointer` is at index 0, pointing to the initial CampusConnect state, then there are no previous CampusConnect states to restore.
-The `undo` command uses `Model#canUndoCampusConnect()` to check if this is the case.
+**Note:** If the `hisotyr` is empty, then there are no previous CampusConnect states to restore.
 If so, it will return an error to the user rather than attempting to perform the undo.

 </box>